-The Foundation is completing a detailed fundraising plan and has already had some significant pledges and donations, noted above in the Phase 2 summary.
+The Foundation has developed a fundraising plan and has already had some significant pledges and donations, noted above in the Phase 2 summary.
 These include \$100,000 from Trillium, \$100,000 from the Canadian Auto Workers, \$150,000 from Fairlawn Avenue United Church, and pledges from individuals in the local community \$90,000.

 The Foundation is assembling a campaign advisory team to help establish connections with persons who can support the project.
-There will also be a campaign dinner event provided by the Gladstone Hotel in October.

-For more information please contact us through: Rod Layman, Green Phoenix project manager Parkdale United Church Foundation
+For more information please contact us through:

+Rod Layman, Green Phoenix project manager

+Parkdale United Church Foundation